ido/macosx-bash-92-shellshock-patched/README.md

 I am waiting for the proposed patches for CVE-2014-7169 to pass review.
 Those patches are [Chet Ramey's patch](http://www.openwall.com/lists/oss-security/2014/09/25/10) and [Florian Weimer's patch](http://www.openwall.com/lists/oss-security/2014/09/25/13).

+I am in the process of applying the patches here: http://seclists.org/oss-sec/2014/q3/734

 So far, all this does is apply the 3.2.52 patch to bash-92 from Apple.
 I will update this repository when a fix for CVE-2014-7169 is released as well, pull requests are welcome.
 Hopefully Apple releases an official patch and this repository becomes irrelevant soon.

 Usage
 -----